PaulaRuizB/rt_gait_edge/README.md

 sudo docker run --runtime nvidia -it --rm --net=host nvcr.io/nvidia/tritonserver:24.01-py3-igpu-sdk
 ```

 Before running this container, the Server container must be already running as the performance analyzer runs the inferences in the server.
-As performance does not calculate accuracy, no real input samples are required.
+As performance evaluation does not require accuracy measurements, real input samples are not necessary.
 Thus, they are not necessary to run the `perf_analyzer` command.

 Several commands can be used to run inferences on the Performance Analyze container.
 Please have a look at the NVIDIA Triton performance Analyzer manual.